osl2/UDB-Dokumentation/src/deployment/frontend.md

 ```

 #### Copy files to be served by your webserver
 The application files were copied to the `dist` folder when you ran the `yarn build` command above.
-Now we need to but the files inside the folder which is delivered by our webserver.
+Now we need to put the files inside the folder which is delivered by our webserver.

 ``` bash
 cp -r dist/ /var/www/upowdb